 2. Instrument Management

 Maintaining gas monitors regularly makes the difference between life and death.
 Bump tests and calibrations, instrument repair, and safety records are all key to proper gas detection management, but many businesses struggle with them because traditional approaches tend to be hands on and labor intensive.

-That’s why a service like iNet® Exchange is so valuable.
+That’s why a comprehensive maintenance subscription service like iNet® Exchange is so valuable.
 You can let the experts handle your gas detector maintenance and repair, shipping, calibration gas, docking stations, training, and more, freeing you up to make safety decisions and focus on other priorities.
 You can automate regular maintenance, like bump tests and calibrations, with the click of a button and generate safety records and certificates in seconds.

-To make your life even easier, this service automatically tracks monitor performance sensor function, shipping you a new instrument immediately as soon as one of yours starts to decline, so you’re never left with frustrating troubleshooting or the task of finding spare monitors in a pinch.
+To make your life even easier, iNet Exchange automatically tracks monitor performance sensor function, shipping you a new instrument immediately as soon as one of yours starts to decline, so you’re never left with frustrating troubleshooting or the task of finding spare monitors in a pinch.

 3. Improved Worker Communication